dsh0005/ssstatus-rs/README.md

 - Tokio wants to offload writes to stdout to a worker thread.
 It's fine since I can set the keepalive to more than my expected update interval, but it could probably be better.
-- Looks like we're affected by swaywm/sway#4496 for some reason.
-Maybe we should change our output to `swaybar-protocol(7)`.

 ## License
 AGPLv3 (only), refer to `LICENSE.txt` for more info.
 I wrote the whole